GuodongQi/arxiv-sanity-preserver-for-windows/README.md

 6. Run `buildsvm.py` to train SVMs for all users (if any), exports a pickle `user_sim.p`
 7. Run `make_cache.py` for various preprocessing so that server starts faster (and make sure to run `sqlite3 as.db < schema.sql` if this is the very first time ever you're starting arxiv-sanity, which initializes an empty database).
 8. Start the mongodb daemon in the background.
 Mongodb can be installed by following the instructions here - https://docs.mongodb.com/tutorials/install-mongodb-on-ubuntu/.
-  * Start the mongodb server with - `sudo service mongod start`.
-  * Verify if the server is running in the background : The last line of /var/log/mongodb/mongod.log file must be - `[initandlisten] waiting for connections on port <port> `

 9. Run the flask server with `serve.py`.
 Visit localhost:5000 and enjoy sane viewing of papers!

 Optionally you can also run the `twitter_daemon.py` in a screen session, which uses your Twitter API credentials (stored in `twitter.txt`) to query Twitter periodically looking for mentions of papers in the database, and writes the results to the pickle file `twitter.p`.